mathisbot/opengl-fps/README.md

 ## About
 <a name="about"></a>

-The aim of this project is to recreate a simple FPS game, using techniques from the 1990's that allows for advanced optimization.
+The aim of this project is to create a simple FPS game, using no game engine.
+This allows for a low-level approach to game design, and therefore very thorough optimization.

 In this case, I chose the C language along with only one very low-level library: SDL2.

-This means that rendering techniques are close to what was done before, such as in the first Doom game.
-However, the game should feature modern improvements such as movements in all 3 axis.
+This means that rendering methods are close to nil, and that I had to start from scratch (although SDL can take some of the work out of the equation).

+Although the context of the project resembles that of the 1990s, the game's content should resemble a modern FPS with simplified graphics.
+The game should therefore include familiar mechanics.

 <p align="right">(<a href="#readme-top">Up</a>)</p>

 ### About SDL2
 <a name="about-sdl2"></a>

+#### Context
+Generally speaking, when you want to display something on a screen, you have to go through a large number of steps.
+Fortunately, over the years, this long process has been divided over the different component of computers.
+From a development point of view, it is needed to discuss with the OS and graphic card drivers.
+This is done using standardized languages.
+The best-known is DirectX, but OpenGL is open-source and, above all, easier to learn/use.

+#### SDL

 > Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.